juergenweb/FrontendForms/README.md

 #### Statistic section of blocked users to identify spammer
 In addition to the IP-banning blacklist, a statistic section which informs you about users that have been blocked, is part of the anti-spam measures.
-A user will be blocked if he needs, for example, too many attempts to send the form (depending on your settings in the backend).
+A visitor will be blocked if he needs, for example, too many attempts to send the form (depending on your settings).
-In this section you can get more information about this user, and you have 2 buttons: add the user to or remove him from the IP blacklist.
+In this section you can get more information about this visitor, and you have 2 buttons: add the visitor to or remove him from the IP blacklist.

 ### Measure 5: CAPTCHA
 This module offers various types of a CAPTCHA, that can be used.
 BTW: CAPTCHA should be used only if the other traps failed, and you get a lot of SPAM over your forms.